Ellen DeGeneres: Allegations of on-set bullying and retirement

 Later that month, Telepictures, a unit of Warner Bros.
 Entertainment, released an interoffice memo that they would launch an internal investigation, employing WarnerMedia's employee relations team and a third-party consultant to conduct confidential interviews with current and former employees about their experiences on The Ellen DeGeneres Show.
 DeGeneres issued a statement to her staff taking responsibility for the workplace culture on the show and pledging to "correct the issues".
 WarnerMedia began an investigation.
 DeGeneres apologized to her staff, releasing a statement reading, "On day one of our show, I told everyone in our first meeting that 'The Ellen DeGeneres Show' would be a place of happiness—no one would ever raise their voice, and everyone would be treated with respect.
 Obviously, something changed, and I am disappointed to learn that this has not been the case.
 And for that, I am sorry.
 Anyone who knows me knows it's the opposite of what I believe and what I hoped for our show."

 Following the investigation, three executives left (Kevin A. Leman II, Ed Glavin, and Jonathon Norman), and the show vowed to take steps to change the culture.
 DeGeneres apologized again during the eighteenth season's September 2020 opening.

 On May 12, 2021, DeGeneres announced that she would end her talk show following the conclusion of its nineteenth season in 2022.
 The show aired its final episode on May 26, 2022, with Jennifer Aniston, Pink and Billie Eilish appearing as guests, while Portia de Rossi and other members of DeGeneres's family sat in the audience.

 Looking back on the situation in July 2024, DeGeneres said that she "got kicked out of show business for being mean."
-She added that after existing contractual obligations ended, she would leave show business for good.
+She added that after existing contractual obligations ended, she would retire from show business for good.

+On April 25, 2026, it was reported that DeGeneres would be coming out of her retirement to reprise her role of Dory in an animated short from the Finding Nemo franchise.